 - Help to reduce levels of ammonia, nitrates, and nitrites, increasing dissolved oxygen levels within the water.

 Live plants are also common to see in very bioactive fish tanks and help by:

 - Enhancing water quality by helping to absorb ammonia and nitrates.

-- Reducing the toxic load of an aquarium with their root systems which are effective at absorbing ammonium from fish waste.
+- Reducing the toxic load of an aquarium with its root systems effectively absorbing ammonium from fish waste.